dazinator/dazinator.github.io/source/_posts/2014-12-22-crm-plugin-generated-values-and-reducing-roundtrips.md

 ## Setting the Scene
 Imagine we have an application that uses the CRM SDK.
 It needs to:

-1. Create a contact in crm.
+1. Create a new `account` entity in crm.
-2. Get the reference number that was just generated as a result of the plugin that fired on the create.
+2. Get some value that was just generated as a result of a synchronous plugin that fires on the create.
+For example, suppose there is a plugin that generates an account reference number.

 ## The "I don't care about network latency method!"
 The 'I don't care about network latency' way of dealing with this is to just do 2 seperate Requests (roundtrips) with the CRM server.

-1. Create the new account and get the ID returned.
+1. Create the new `account` which returns you the ID.
-2. Retrieve the account via the Id, along with the values that you need.
+2. Retrieve the `account` using that Id, along with the values that you need.

-This approach is no longer the optimal method where latency is a concern, as it incurs the penalty of making two roundtrips accross the network to the CRM server, where 1 is possible.
+This approach is sub optimal where network latency is a concern, as it incurs the penalty of making two roundtrips accross the network with the server, where 1 is possible.

-Let's now have a look at the "I'm running on a 56k modem method"
+Let's now have a look at the "I'm running on a 56k modem method" of doing the same thing!
 <!-- more -->

 ## The "I'm running on a 56k modem method" - this weeks pro tip!